|

 to become volcanically active, as it did most recently in May

 of 2005.
-After a dry landing at Espinoza Point, you'll
+After a dry landing at Espinoza Point, you will

 see the largest colony of marine iguanas in the islands,